sid-kas/ActiveLiving/docs/food/meals.md

     - cover it lid almost closed or use plastic wrap with poked wholes
     - after 12 to 18 hrs transfer it to refirgerator to slowdown fermentation
 - Dosa
-    - On a heated pan preferably cat iron, pour and spread out the batter thin
+    - On a heated pan preferably cast iron, pour and spread out the batter thin
     - Add few drops of oil and tilt the pan so the oil spreads
     - Roast till brown and take it out
 - Peanut chutney